Why Should I Trust You, Anyway?

 Well, we do have our PhD in Awesome, but that's beside the point.

 The number-one reason you should trust us is this: we've got nothing to hide.
 In regards to our service, we're not afraid to let you take it out for a spin.
-Our advertised free usage is 250 requests a month, but don't let that stop you if you want to test a bigger batch—a quick call on our direct line to our support team can get you talking to someone who can help you try out something heftier.
+Our advertised free usage is 1,000 lookups, but don't let that stop you if you want to test a bigger batch—a quick call on our direct line to our support team can get you talking to someone who can help you try out something heftier.
 It's the old "We're so confident in our product…" gag, but it's true.
 Once you've seen the work we do, and how fast we can do it, we figure you're only walking away if we absolutely can't meet your needs (in which case, we'll help you find someone who can; more on that later).

 And as for our articles, we do our research.
 Any fact-checking on your part will bring up much of the same material we used to do the research.
 We draw from extensive industry experience—in both address data and computer programming—and we study the methods and tools of other providers to keep abreast of trends and how to help users, regardless of their current providers.
 It's all information that comes straight out of the real world.
 And you don't have to take our word for it.
 You can ask people who really do use us.
 You might even know some of them—like DHL, Time Warner Cable, Deloitte, and American Red Cross.